 Electronic Money Institution (EMI) – License, Definition, Software

 An electronic money institution (EMI) is a symbol of the evolution of financial services.
+To operate legally, an EMI must obtain an electronic money institution license from the relevant regulatory bodies.
 Such institutions are best known for e-money disbursement and payment intermediation, which contribute to the total value of digital payments around $6,752,388 in 2021 and is expected to hit $10,715,390 by 2025.

 So, it is crucial to understand what EMI Institutions are, how they operate, and how they differ from other financial services.